 Chestnut is the classic coloration of a wild rabbit and is one of the most common of the agouti color patterns.
 Their ears are brown.
 As the kits mature, they soften from a black color to a medium brown, with agouti bands of dark gray, white, and cream.

 Opal is similar to the blue self-colored pattern, but with agouti bands of light tan, black, cream, or gray shades.
 Their eyes will be blue-gray.

 Chinchilla-colored rabbits are so named because of their distinct similarity to the coloration of chinchillas.
 They might also be considered a gray version of the chestnut agouti pattern.
 Their eyes will be brown.
 As the rabbits mature, black and white tipping becomes more apparent.
 Each piece of fur is mostly gray and has black, dark gray, or white bands.

-Squirrel-colored agouti might also be known as “blue chinchilla” and is one of the rarest colors for this rabbit.
+A squirrel-colored agouti might also be known as a “blue chinchilla” and is one of the rarest colors for this rabbit.
 They have blue-gray ears.
 When they are born, they have light-gray fur verging on pink.
-As they mature, the color develops into a shimmery blue-grey shade, and their agouti point markings become more apparent.
+As they mature, the color develops into a shimmery blue-gray shade, and their agouti point markings become more apparent.

 Pointed whites are one of the rarest color categories for Holland Lops.
 They have white bodies, ruby-red eyes, and dark point markings on their noses, ears, feet, and tails.

 Black pointed whites have dark brown or black-point markings.

 22. Blue-Pointed White